Daniela-Padilha/42_Net_Practice/exercises/level1.md

-# Level 1
+# 🖥️ Level 1

-## Goals
+## 🎯 Goals

-Goal 1 : host my PC needs to communicate with host my little brother's computer - Status : KO - No forward way, try again ...
+Goal 1 : host my PC needs to communicate with host my little brother's computer

-Goal 2 : host my Mac needs to communicate with host my little sister's computer - Status : KO - No forward way, try again ...
+Goal 2 : host my Mac needs to communicate with host my little sister's computer

-## Resolution
+## 🔧 Resolution

 To be able to comunicate the devices have to be connected to the same network.